Introduction

 Sympathy for Criminals Over Victims?

 Senator Kennedy began the questioning by suggesting that Judge Lopez might have more sympathy for criminals than for victims.
-Judge Lopez defended her record, stating that Case of Micah Smith
+Judge Lopez defended her record, stating that <a href="she had worked zealously on behalf of victims both as a prosecutor and as a judge.

 Article from Bangor Daily News